raffimolero/bevy-prefab/README.md

 sugar

-as for other capabilities like making runtime custonmizable factories that spawn runtime prefabs (at runtime) i'll have to think about it
+as for other capabilities like making runtime customizable factories that spawn runtime prefabs (at runtime) i'll have to think about it